 1. First Consultation

 Applicants interact with authorized agents in order to determine their eligibility.
 Furthermore, a due diligence screen guarantees compliance with all the requirements.
-Lastly, the process is done prior to submission.
+Lastly, applicants complete the process before submission.

 2. Residency Application